ralscha/openai4j/README.md

 https://platform.openai.com/docs/api-reference

-openai4j is a Java library that implements all currently (as of 10.11.2023) [documented endpoints](https://platform.openai.com/docs/api-reference) including the endpoints that are only available in beta.
+openai4j is a Java library that implements all  [documented endpoints](https://platform.openai.com/docs/api-reference) as of 11.11.2023, including the endpoints that are only available in beta.
 Legacy and deprecated endpoints are not implemented.

 ## Installation